Rutgers’ historic Big Ten start continues, beats Minnesota

+“Nope, no thoughts,” Pikiell said when asked about a potential ranking, before adding, “we were picked 12th in the league and that’s where we were picked.”

-After starting 1 of 10 from the field and letting Minnesota go 4 of 5, Rutgers coach Steve Pikiell called a timeout 3 1/2 minutes into the game and his team down 10-2.
+After starting 1 of 10 from the field and letting Minnesota go 4 of 5, Pikiell called a timeout 3 1/2 minutes into the game and his team down 10-2.
 Whatever was said in the huddle sparked a turnaround.

+Montez Mathis (11 points on 4-of-6 shooting) hit back-to-back 3s then a layup and the foul shot that followed before Jacob Young capped an 11-0 run for Rutgers to make it 13-10.

+“We started off and got punched in the face and we had to get back up,” Myles Johnson said.
+“Tez’s energy – the three straight baskets, his defensive energy that he had to bring it to them and then we went on that run and I think he really just brought us into the game.”

 Rutgers (14-4, 5-2 Big Ten) built its lead to start the second half, ballooning it to 14 on a few occasions.
 Minnesota (10-8, 4-4 Big Ten) cut the lead to seven three times after that but that’s the closest the Golden Gophers got.